chompar4/vicmap/README.md

 # Vicmap
-Vicmap is a library of python tools for working with geographic data in victoria.
+Tools for working with common victorian map projections

 ## Installation
 ```